Suzanne Césaire: Early life

-Césaire (née Roussi) was born on 11 August 1915 in Poterie, Martinique, to Flore Roussi (née William), a school teacher, and Benoït Roussi, a sugar factory worker.
+Césaire (née Roussi) was born in Poterie des Trois-Ilets on 11 August 1915 to Flore Roussi (née William), a school teacher, and Benoït Roussi, a sugar factory worker.

 She began her education at her local primary school in Rivière-Salée in Martinique (which still had the status of a French colonial territory at that time), before attending a girls' boarding-school in the capital, Fort-de-France.
 Having completed her secondary education, she went to study literature in Toulouse and then in Paris at the prestigious École normale supérieure from 1936-1938.

 University and marriage to Aimé Césaire

-During her first year as a student in Paris, Suzanne Roussi met Léopold Sédar Senghor, who introduced her to Aimé Césaire, a fellow student at the École normale supérieure.
-The following year, on 10 July 1937, the couple married at the town hall of the 14th arrondissement in Paris.
+In 1933, Suzanne Roussi traveled to Toulouse for her first year of preparatory school and in 1934, she moved to Paris to continue her studies.
+There, she met Léopold Sédar Senghor, who introduced her to Aimé Césaire in 1936.
+On July 10, 1937, Suzanne and Aimé Césaire married at the town hall of the 14th arrondissement in Paris.
 During their studies, the Césaires were both part of the editorial team of the militant journal L'Étudiant noir.
-In 1938 the couple had their first child.
-The following year they returned to Martinique where they both took up teaching jobs at the Lycée Schoelcher.
-They went on to have six children together, divorcing in April 1963 after 25 years of marriage.
+In 1938, the couple had their first child, and the following year they returned to Martinique where they both took up teaching jobs at the Lycée Schoelcher.
+They went on to have six children together, separating in April 1963 after 25 years of marriage.

 Literary career

 Césaire wrote in French and published seven essays during her career as a writer.
-All seven of these essays were published between 1941 and 1945 in the Martinique cultural journal Tropiques, of which she was a co-founder and editor along with her husband, Aimé Césaire, and René Ménil, both of whom were notable French poets from Martinique.
+All seven of these essays were published between 1941 and 1945 inTropiques.
 Her writing explored themes such as Caribbean identity, civilisation, and surrealism.

 While her writing remains largely unknown to Anglophone readers, excerpts from her essays "Leo Frobenius and the Problem of Civilisations", "A Civilisation's Discontent", "1943: Surrealism and Us", and "The Great Camouflage" can be found translated into English in the anthology The Refusal of the Shadow: Surrealism and the Caribbean (Verso, 1996), edited by Michael Richardson.

 Césaire had a particular affinity with surrealism, which she described as "the tightrope of our hope".
 In her essay "1943: Surrealism and Us", she called for a Martinican surrealism:

 "Our surrealism will then deliver it the bread of its depths.
-Finally those sordid contemporary antinomies of black/white, European/African, civilised/savage will be transcended.
+Finally, those sordid contemporary antinomies of black/white, European/African, civilised/savage will be transcended.
 The magical power of the mahoulis will be recovered, drawn forth from living sources.
 Colonial stupidity will be purified in the blue welding flame.
 Our value as metal, our cutting edge of steel, our amazing communions will be recovered."

 Césaire also developed a close relationship with André Breton following his visit to Martinique in 1941.
 She dedicated an essay to him ("André Breton, poet", 1941) and received a poem dedicated to her in return ("For madame Suzanne Césaire", 1941).
 This encounter with André Breton opened the way for her development of Afro-Surrealism.